InDIOS/trebor-transitions/README.md

 # trebor-transitions
-Official transitions library for TreborJS
+The Official transitions library for TreborJS